DLAV-G21/CARPEv3/README.md

-## Deep Learning for Autonomous Vehicle : Group 12
+## Deep Learning for Autonomous Vehicle : Group 21 - Robin Plumey and Alessio Verardo

 In this repository, you'll find all the code to run our project: 2D semantic keypoints detection.